 Enriching college curricula to raise awareness of the role of standards and standardization in science, technology, engineering, and math (STEM), and law, public policy, business, and other related or multi-disciplinary fields.

-The Notice of Federal Funding Opportunity (NOFO) announcing the FY22 Program was released on April 14; the deadline to submit a proposal is June 14, 2022.
+The Notice of Federal Funding Opportunity (NOFO) announcing the FY22 Program was released on April 14; the deadline to submit a proposal was June 14, 2022.

-Eligible applicants may apply for awards of up to $100,000 to integrate standards education into undergraduate or graduate-level courses.
+Eligible applicants were able to apply for awards of up to $100,000 to integrate standards education into undergraduate or graduate-level courses.
 Funding is awarded in an open, competitive process.

 The Standards Coordination Office (SCO) Standards Services introduced the “Education Challenge Grants” program in Fiscal Year (FY) 2012.
 The program began with a budget of $150,000; six small grants were awarded to launch the program, supporting the development of new learning resources and course modules integrating standards into the formal curriculum in business and engineering programs.
 The following year, the program was changed from a grant program to a cooperative agreement program, allowing SCO to work more closely with award recipients and to provide greater support to strengthen education and learning about standards and standardization.